 Jillian Porter holds an M.A. and a Ph.D. in Slavic Languages and Literatures from the University of California, Berkeley, and a B.A. in Liberal Arts from Sarah Lawrence College.
 Her research explores intersections between Russian economic history and cultural production from the late 18th century to the present.
-At CU, she teaches courses on Russian literature and Russian/Soviet cinema.
+At CU, she teaches courses on Russian literature, cinema, sexual politics, and revolutionary thought.

 Porter’s first book, Economies of Feeling: Russian Literature under Nicholas I (Northwestern UP, 2017), offers new explanations for the fantastical plots of mad or blocked ambition that helped set the 19th-century Russian prose tradition in motion.
 It compares the conceptual history of social ambition in post-Napoleonic France and post-Decembrist Russia and argues that the dissonance between foreign and domestic understandings of this economic passion shaped the literature of Nicholas I’s reign (1825–1855).
-A Russian translation of Economies of Feeling is forthcoming from Academic Studies Press in 2020.
+Economies of Feeling has been published in Russian translation as Ekonomika chuvstv: Russkaia literatura epokhi

-Porter is currently at work on a second book, entitled The Art of the Queue: From the Revolution to the Putin Era.
-This book explores standing in line as a paradigmatic experience of Soviet everyday life and a generator of aesthetic forms.
-Porter was awarded a 2015-16 Postdoctoral Fellowship at Harvard University’s Davis Center for Russian and Eurasian Studies in support of this project, and she was interviewed about it on the Davis Center's podcast, “The Eurasian Enigma.”
+Porter is currently at work on a second book, entitled The Art of the Queue: From the Revolution to Putin.
+This book explores standing in line as a paradigmatic experience of Soviet everyday life and an enduring cultural trope in contemporary Russia.
+Porter has been awarded a Fall 2021 membership at the Institute for Advanced Studies’ School of Historical Studies and a Spring 2022 faculty fellowship from CU Boulder’s Center for Humanities and the Arts in support of this project.
+She previously received a 2015-16 Postdoctoral Fellowship at Harvard University’s Davis Center for Russian and Eurasian Studies for this project and was interviewed about it on the Davis Center's podcast, “The Eurasian Enigma.”

-Economies of Feeling: Russian Literature under Nicholas I (Northwestern University Press, 2017).
+Economies of Feeling: Russian Literature under Nicholas I. Northwestern UP, 2017.

 Articles and book chapters: